chFleschutz/chfleschutz.github.io/src/content/projects/eternal-flame.md

 The game was build in Unreal Engine 5 and uses its motion matching system to create fluid movement animations as the player runs, climbs and jumps across the underworld.

+If you want to play the game for yourself, it is available for download on itch.io:

 <div style="text-align: center;">
     <iframe title="Download Eternal Flame"
         width="208" height="167"